risedle/meth/README.md

 ### API Reference

 #### `add`

 Return `x + y` or an exception in case of `uint` overflow.

+#### `madd`

+Return `x + y` with overflow flag.

 #### `sub`

 Return `x - y` or an exception in case of `uint` overflow.

+#### `msub`

+Return `x - y` with overflow flag.

 #### `mul`

 Return `x * y` or an exception in case of `uint` overflow.

+#### `mmul`

+Return `x * y` with overflow flag.

 #### `min`

 Return the smaller number of `x` and `y`.

 #### `max`

 Return the larger number of `x` and `y`.

 #### `imin`

 Return the smaller number of `x` and `y`.

 #### `imax`

 Return the larger number of `x` and `y`.

 #### `wmul`

 Multiply two Wads and return a new Wad with the correct level of precision.
 A Wad is a decimal number with 18 digits of precision that is being represented as an integer.

+#### `mwmul`

+`wmul` with overflow flag.

 #### `wdiv`

 Divide two Wads and return a new Wad with the correct level of precision.
 A Wad is a decimal number with 18 digits of precision that is being represented as an integer.

+#### `mwdiv`

+`wdiv` with overflow flag.

 #### `rmul`

 Multiply two Rays and return a new Ray with the correct level of precision.
 A Ray is a decimal number with 27 digits of precision that is being represented as an integer.

 #### `rdiv`

 Divide two Rays and return a new Ray with the correct level of precision.
 A Ray is a decimal number with 27 digits of precision that is being represented as an integer.

 #### `rpow`

 Raise a Ray to the n^th power and return a new Ray with the correct level of precision.
 A Ray is a decimal number with 27 digits of precision that is being represented as an integer.